Our Origin Stories

 David Tollen’s new book tells the histories behind today’s great issues.
 It’s a “reader’s digest” for the vital ideas of anthropology and world history – with a user-friendly voice and a rare breadth of topics.
 Those topics include the origins and role of “races,” humanity’s 50,000-year management of the environment, the sources of Western power, the deaths of democracies, our species’ unusual war with microorganisms, and the myths and realities of conspiracies.
 Each of the f0urteen chapters covers one topic — in just eight to eighteen pages.

-Origin Stories is a work of “Big History,” offering a clearer view by telling stories spanning centuries, millennia, and even greater spans of time.
+Our Origin Stories views history from 10,000 feet.
+It offers a clearer view of the present by telling background stories that span centuries, millennia, and more.
 Its genre includes works like Harari’s Sapiens and Diamond’s Guns, Germs and Steel.
 But it’s shorter and simpler than those and similar books, so it will serve a broader audience.

 Table of Contents

 Introduction: Not-Quite-True Tales and Origin Stories

 - What Our Forager Origins Say About Human Nature

 - How We Switched from Many Species to One and How Much We Differ Now